 Our mindsets differed too.
 She was consumed by the certainty of Christian mythology.
 I preferred the uncertainty of science and philosophy.
 The resulting banter, more enjoyable for me [probably] than for her.

 It all made for a brother and sister that were, amicably aloof.

 Her illness brought us closer.
 We bonded over treatment options and diets.
-But she would still tell me about the eternal damnation my lack of faith deserved.
-An example perhaps, of the different ways we showed our love for each other.
+But Zoë would still tell me about the eternal damnation my lack of faith deserved.
+An example, perhaps, of the different ways we expressed our love for each other.
 Her metaphysical concerns for me.
 My practical advice for her.

 My sadness is tainted with luck.
-When the genetic dice were rolled in ’74.
-It was Zoë who drew the short straw.
-When my uncle met a similar fate.
-My dad spent the next 9 years worrying about the timing of “his turn”.
+When the genetic dice were rolled in ’74, it was Zoë who drew the short straw.
+When my uncle met a similar fate, my dad spent the next nine years worrying about the timing of “his turn”.
 The geneticists have spared me that ordeal.

-Zoë was a big believer in soul survival.
-Her friends even tell me about the afterlife she’s enjoying now.
-Whenever I ponder this notion, I always reach the same conclusion.
-You can say what you like about the unknowable.
+My sister was a big believer in soul survival.
+Her friends even tell me about the afterlife she is enjoying now.
+Whenever I ponder this notion, I always reach the same conclusion; you can say what you like about the unknowable.

 As the anniversaries and twin-less birthdays come and go, the fortune and brevity of this thing we call life plays on my mind.
 If our ancestors really are congregating in another dimension, waiting for us to join them.
 Maybe I should have a tale worth telling when I get there.
 And if, as I suspect, it’s just a grief alleviating idea, at least my life will have edged in a more meaningful direction.